 The IACUC consists of representatives from select departments on campus in addition to an outside community member and the attending veterinarian.
 A faculty member from the Natural Science Division chairs the committee, which is overseen by the Provost and Dean of the Faculty.

 Live Animal Use in Teaching and Research

 The IACUC must review and approve all procedures for any teaching or research involving the use of live animals.
-Submissions to the committee can be made by filling out a Colgate University IACUC Protocol Form
+Submissions to the committee can be made by filling out a Colgate University IACUC Protocol Template

 and submitting it to the Committee Chair.
 After submission, the protocol will be reviewed by all committee members and will either be approved or disapproved.
 If the protocol is disapproved an explanation as well as guidance on protocol improvement will be given to the submitting party, who can then update the protocol and resubmit it for review.
-Any questions regarding the submission of a protocol should be sent to the Committee Chair: Jun Yoshino
+Any questions regarding the submission of a protocol should be sent to the Committee Chair: Jason Meyers

 As a standard policy, any person involved in the use of animals for teaching or research must complete the required training prior to handling any animals.
 In most cases,,this consists of viewing training videos on the proper handling of live animals.
 Additional training may be required dependent upon the scope of the teaching or research activity.
 Any inquiries regarding the training should be sent to the Laboratory Animal Technician: Cindy Baker

 Colgate University is committed to the humane care and use of all animals in teaching and research.
 Our facilities are inspected by the New York State Department of Health (NYSDOH) and the United States Department of Agriculture (USDA) each year to ensure programmatic compliance.
 We take pride in keeping our facilities up to the standards set by both the NYSDOH and USDA to ensure the best animal care practices are being utilized.